 The plan is to create a flexible schedule for the Veterans Heritage Learning Center to be staffed and functional as soon as possible for students, educators and visitors.
 Future programming and operations for the Center will be supported through donations to the Learning Center and an endowment fund to sustain operations.
 Association leadership expects the number of students visiting the Center to triple within 3 years and the number of schools participating to expand substantially.

-To complete the Veterans Heritage Learning Center, NH Veterans Cemetery Association has undertaken a $700,000 building campaign to complete both the building and exhibits that will be installed within the Learning Center.
-The Association hopes to complete this campaign by the Spring of 2019.
+To complete the Veterans Heritage Learning Center, NH Veterans Cemetery Association initiated a $700,000 building campaign to complete both the building and exhibits that will be installed within the Learning Center as they are developed and completed.

 The Learning Center was officially opened to the public on November 11, 2018 to coincide with the 100th Anniversary of Veterans Day.
-Individuals, families, businesses and foundations are encouraged to contribute to this campaign in a variety of ways, including cash contributions and gifts of marketable securities.
-We are always happy to discuss naming opportunities and special giving recognition with donors throughout the campaign.
-Pledges may be paid over a three –year period.
-Tributes and/or memorials are encouraged.
+Individuals, families, businesses and foundations generously contributed to this campaign in a variety of ways allowing us to meet and exceed our fundraising goals.

 How to Donate to the Learning Center

 ONLINE: Donations can be made online by clicking on "Donate" at the top right of the screen, select "Heritage Ctr Donation" from the drop-down list and entering the amount you wish to donate in the box on the right.
 Your credit card will be billed the amount you provide through a secure banking service and you will receive a confirmation of your donation via email.

 PAYPAL: If you have a Paypal account, you can now donate via Paypal.
 Click on the "Donate button" below to go to the donation page.

 BY CHECK: If you wish to mail a check, please make out the check to "NH Veterans Cemetery Association" and send it to: